 - COMBINE on a low speed add vanilla then alternating with flour and yoghurt milk mixture until incorporated.

-- REMOVE from the stand and pour into your prepare tin
+- REMOVE from the stand and pour into your prepared tin

 - ARRANGE your prepared halved strawberries (with the stems removed) cut side down starting on the outside edge with the tip of the strawberry facing out. (watch the video for step by step instructions)